 This article will go over, in detail, about the reshape command in Stata.
-It is worth starting by looking at why exactly we need to use this command.
+This article is motivated by Chapter 9 Data Management Using Stata by Michael N. Mitchell. of It is worth starting by looking at why exactly we need to use this command.
 The first thing we need to understand before diving into

 reshape is the concept of “wide form” and “long form”.